yereverluvinunclebert/Panzer-CPU-Gauge-VB6/README.md

 mscomctl.ocx (slider) are replicated by the addition of one dedicated OCX file that are shipped with this package.

-During development these should be copied to C:\windows\syswow64 and should be registered.
+During development only, this must be copied to C:\windows\syswow64 and should be registered.

 - CCRSlider.ocx